AOSSIE-Org/Info/GSoC-Ideas/2026/MiniChain.md

 * Implement Proof-of-Work as the consensus protocol.
 * Use accounts (instead of UTxO) as the accounting model for the ledger.
 * Use as few lines of code as possible without compromising readability and understandability.
+* For the bonus task, make Python itself be the language used for smart contracts, but watch out for security concerns related to executing arbitrary code from untrusted sources.

 ## Mentors